-Replay the video again, this time both watching and listening.
-Compare your audio transcription to what you see and hear-the seeing being a context for what you hear.
+Replay the video again, this time watching and listening.
+Compare your transcription to what you see and hear.

 - How accurately did your audio transcription reflect what happened-the children's vocalizations and the context? - How much meaning do you think you lost without tone of voice and body language/gestures? - What do you think would improve the quality of the data you transcribed, moving from the video to the written word?